mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 3.0.0 - 17/04/2018 =

+* New - WooCommerce Subscriptions: add support for 'subscription_payment_method_change', shop-customers can change payment method if renewal payment fails (SEPA incasso, credit card)
+* New - WooCommerce Subscriptions: disable Mollie payment methods on shop-customer's my account page for "Payment method change", keep it enabled for "Pay now" link in emails
+* New - WooCommerce Subscriptions: improve handling and update messages and notices for Subscription switch to better explain what's happening
+* New - WooCommerce Subscriptions: set renewal orders and subscriptions to 'On-Hold' if renewal payment fails

+* Fix - Fallback for getUserMollieCustomerId, get Mollie Customer ID from recent subscription if it's empty in WordPress user meta
+* Fix - Improve support for Polylang option "Hide URL language information for default language" in webhook and return URLs,
+* Fix - Only check if customer ID is valid on current API key if there is a customer ID (not empty)(and improve log messages)
+* Fix - Make sure payment instructions (Bank Transfer) are styled the same as WooCommerce content (Order received, payment pending)
+* Fix - Don't update/process/expire Mollie payments on WooCommerce orders that have been paid with other payment gateways
+* Fix - Updated text strings for Bancontact/Mister Cash to just Bancontact
+* Fix - Use the exact same translation as WooCommerce for order statuses
+* Fix - Resolve error (fatal error get_payment_method()) that occurred when users made certain custom changes to the WooCommerce template files
+* Fix - Add order note and log message when customer returns to the site but payment is open/pending
+* Fix - Improved order note for charged back renewal payments

 = 2.9.0 - 13/02/2018 =